The following examples show how SNAP household policy applies to different family situations.

 Living quarters can still be considered separate even if there is a shared entrance (e.g., a hallway or stairway).

 Example 1: Mr. J, age 20, rents a basement apartment in his parent's house.
 The entrance to Mr. J's apartment is a shared entrance which leads to a stairway to his apartment.
-Although the entrance is a shared entrance, the living quarters are entirely separate, so grant Mr. J separate SNAP unit status.
+Although the entrance is a shared entrance, the living quarters are entirely separate, so grant Mr. J separate SNAP household status.

 Example 2: Mr. T, age 19, applies for SNAP.
 He lives at home with his parents and younger brother.
 He pays his parents $200 a month in rent.
 He buys and prepares food separately from the rest of the family.
 His room is on the 2nd floor next to his brother's.

-Do not grant Mr. T separate SNAP unit status since his room is not separate from the rest of the house (the kitchen and bathroom for the house are part of his living quarters).
+Do not grant Mr. T separate SNAP household status since his room is not separate from the rest of the house (the kitchen and bathroom for the house are part of his living quarters).

 Parents Share Joint Custody of the Child